Ovarian cancer: Psychosocial care

-Ovarian cancer has a significant effect on quality of life, psychological health and well-being.
+Ovarian cancer has a significant effect on quality of life, psychological health, and well-being.
 Interventions are available to help with the needs and social support.
 Many ovarian cancer survivors report a good quality of life and optimism.
 Others reported a "spiritual change" that helped them find meaning during their experience.
 Others have described their loss of faith after their diagnosis with ovarian cancer.
 Those who have gone through treatment sometimes experience social isolation but benefit from having relationships with other survivors.
 Frustration and guilt have been described by some who have expressed their inability to care for their family.

 Self-esteem and body image changes can occur due to hair loss, removal of ovaries and other reproductive structures, and scars.
-There is some improvement after hair grows in.
+There is some improvement after the hair grows in.
 Sexual issues can develop.
-The removal of ovaries results in surgically induced menopause that can result in painful intercourse, vaginal dryness, loss of sexual desire and being tired.
+The removal of ovaries results in surgically induced menopause that can result in painful intercourse, vaginal dryness, loss of sexual desire, and being tired.
 Though prognosis is better for younger survivors, the impact on sexuality can still be substantial.

-Anxiety, depression and distress is present in those surviving ovarian cancer at higher rates than in the general population.
+Anxiety, depression, and distress are present in those surviving ovarian cancer at higher rates than in the general population.
 The same psychosocial problems can develop in family members.
-Emotional effects can include a fear of death, sadness, memory problems and difficulty in concentrating.
+Emotional effects can include a fear of death, sadness, memory problems, and difficulty concentrating.
 When optimism was adopted by those at the beginning of their treatment, they were less likely to develop distress.
-Those who have fear of the cancer recurring may have difficulty in expressing joy even when disease-free.
+Those who have a fear of the cancer recurring may have difficulty in expressing joy even when disease-free.
 The more treatments that a woman undergoes, the more likely the loss of hope is expressed.
-Women often can cope and reduce negative psychosocial effects by a number of strategies.
-Activities such as traveling, spending additional time with family and friends, ignoring statistics, journaling and increasing involvement in spiritually-based events are adaptive.
+Women often can cope and reduce negative psychosocial effects through several strategies.
+Activities such as traveling, spending additional time with family and friends, ignoring statistics, journaling, and increasing involvement in spiritually-based events are adaptive.

 Women with ovarian cancer may also experience difficulties with their diet and are at risk of malnutrition.